multiwirth/aptx-HD-magisk/README.md

-# APTX for Android Oreo and newer
+# APTX for Android Oreo and newer on armv7 architecture

 **Only for armv7 devices**
 Tested on LineageOS 15.1, 16, 17.1